fpcorso/data-blog/content/2023-01-16-seaborn-scatterplot.md

 sns.set_theme('white')
 ```

-While that gets us started, I normally make several additional tweaks to this.
+While that gets us started, I usually make several additional tweaks to this.
 I tend to use [Matplotlib's rcParams system](https://matplotlib.org/stable/tutorials/introductory/customizing.html#matplotlib-rcparams).
 This sets the default values for all charts you'll create after you set them.
 This looks like this:

 ```python
 primary_color = '#2A8737'